strangerism/SEALs/README.md

 for greater textures you should increase the scale factors or it will be too big in the UI

 > [!TIP]
-> In this tutorial we are only adding one seal, but you can add as many seals as you like starting from one single template module
+> In this tutorial we are only adding one seal, but you can add as many seals as you like starting from one single template module.
 > For instance, check the following example modules: demo, mods, manufacturers

 ## Packaging and deployment